McCann (company): McCann Canada

 McCann's Canadian subsidiary is the product of the 1995 merger of its Canadian office, founded in 1915 as an outpost of H. K. McCann, and MacLaren Advertising.

 The MacLaren Advertising Company was an outgrowth of the Toronto office of the Detroit-based firm, Campbell-Ewald, which was opened in 1922 to handle General Motors Canada's advertising account.
 Former reporter John A. MacLaren was hired as the Toronto office's general manager, purchased the Canadian office and renamed it MacLaren Advertising in 1935.
 By the 1960s, it had developed into an international advertising firm, MacLaren International.

 The firm was best known for launching the General Motors Hockey Broadcast in 1931 when it acquired exclusive radio broadcasting rights for games held in Maple Leaf Gardens.
 The programme initially aired on the CN Radio network.
 The series transferred to CNR's successor, the Canadian Radio Broadcasting Commission and became the Imperial Esso Hockey Broadcast in 1934, when Imperial Oil became its sponsor, and then Hockey Night in Canada in 1936 when it began airing on the CRBC's successor, the Canadian Broadcasting Corporation.
 MacLaren Advertising would produce the programme in collaboration with the Canadian Broadcasting Corporation until 1988.

 The agency became a leader in Canadian advertising, and was the first advertising agency in Canada to have a radio department, research department, direct mail and sales promotion department, as well as a poster and store display division.
 As it grew, it established branches in Montreal, Quebec City, and London, Ontario.

 MacLaren Advertising clients included General Motors Canada, General Electric Canada, Imperial Oil, Canada Packers, and the Government of Canada.
 It established the first radio department in any Canadian advertising agency.
-By 1948, MacLaren was first to advertise its corporate clients on television featuring celebrities and well-known jingles.
+By 1948, MacLaren was the first to advertise its corporate clients on television featuring celebrities and well-known jingles.

 It acquired the Norris-Patterson agency in 1942, and by 1954 was one of the top 50 companies in North America.
 MacLaren expanded further, establishing branch offices in Vancouver, Winnipeg and Ottawa.

 In the 1950s and 1960s, MacLaren was the largest ad agency in Canada and its staff produced 85% of TV network programming after CBC Television started broadcasting in 1952.
-The firm was responsible for Molson's "I Am Canadian" campaign and the “Built For Drivers” platform for Pontiac, and a series of ads for Sunlight detergent in the 1980s.
+The firm was responsible for Molson's "I Am Canadian" campaign and the "Built For Drivers" platform for Pontiac, and a series of ads for Sunlight detergent in the 1980s.

 In the 1970s, it acquired agencies in London and Paris and opened an office in Nassau.